CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 <td style="text-align:left;">

-Cashiers; Unemployed, with no work experience in the last 5 years or earlier or never worked; Personal care aides; Janitors and building cleaners; Nursing assistants
+Cashiers; Unemployed, with no work experience in the last 5 years or earlier or never worked; Janitors and building cleaners; Personal care aides; Nursing assistants

 </td>

 <td style="text-align:left;">

-Cashiers; Janitors and building cleaners; Unemployed, with no work experience in the last 5 years or earlier or never worked; Retail salespersons; Nursing assistants
+Cashiers; Janitors and building cleaners; Nursing assistants;
+Unemployed, with no work experience in the last 5 years or earlier or never worked; Retail salespersons

 </td>

 <td style="text-align:left;">

-Cashiers; Retail salespersons; Nursing assistants; Unemployed, with no work experience in the last 5 years or earlier or never worked;
+Cashiers; Retail salespersons; Unemployed, with no work experience in the last 5 years or earlier or never worked; Nursing assistants;
 Secretaries and administrative assistants, except legal, medical, and executive